Rawsamble: Overlapping and Assembling Raw Nanopore Signals using a Hash-based Seeding Mechanism: Results

 \rev{First, we find that we can construct long unitigs from the raw signal overlaps that \rs finds.
 The unitigs we can construct from these raw signal overlaps are substantially longer than the average read length of their corresponding datasets (e.g., the longest unitig length in D1 is $413.25\times$ longer than the average read length of the D1 dataset). \textbf{\rs is the first work that enables \emph{de novo} assembly construction directly from raw signal overlaps without basecalling}, which has several implications and can enable future work, as we discuss in Section~\ref{rs:sec:discussion}.}

-Second, we observe that the unitigs generated from \rs overlaps are usually less contiguous compared to those generated from minimap2 overlaps, based on all the metrics we show in Table~\ref{rs:tab:assembly}.
-Compared to the gold standard assemblies generated using highly accurate basecalled reads and a state-of-the-art assembler, we find that \rs can still achieve a significant portion of the assembly contiguity, especially for the D1 dataset (\emph{E.coli}).
+Second, we observe that the unitigs generated from \rs overlaps are usually less contiguous compared to those generated from minimap2 overlaps, based on all the metrics we show in Table~\ref{rs:tab:assembly}. \revc{We believe this is mainly inline with the all-vs-all overlapping statistics where minimap2 finds more overlaps than \rs, leading to longer assemblies.} Compared to the gold standard assemblies generated using highly accurate basecalled reads and a state-of-the-art assembler, we find that \rs can still achieve a significant portion of the assembly contiguity, especially for the D1 dataset (\emph{E.~coli}).
 For example, \rs constructs unitigs with the longest unitig length of 2.3 million bases, which is almost half the length of the \emph{E.~coli} genome, whereas the gold standard assembly produces a single unitig covering the entire genome. \textbf{This indicates that \rs can achieve substantial contiguity relative to the gold standard without basecalling.}

-\revb{Third, in terms of the accuracy estimate of the assembly graphs (i.e., \textit{Chained Read Percentage}), we find that a larger percentage of \emph{unitig reads} generated by the \rs overlaps appear in close proximity when these reads are mapped to their corresponding reference genome compared to the unitig reads generated by the minimap2 overlaps.
-Although this observation by itself does not show that the \rs overlaps can lead to assemblies with higher identity, it provides the accuracy estimate that these assemblies share similar accuracy to those generated by the minimap2 overlaps.}
+\revb{Third, in terms of the accuracy estimate of the assembly graphs (i.e., \textit{Chained Read Percentage}), we find that a larger percentage of \emph{unitig reads} generated by the \rs overlaps appear in close proximity when these reads are mapped to their corresponding reference genome compared to the unitig reads generated by the minimap2 overlaps, \revc{except for two cases (i.e., D3 and D4).} Although this observation by itself does not show that the \rs overlaps can lead to assemblies with higher identity, it provides the accuracy estimate that these assemblies share similar accuracy to those generated by the minimap2 overlaps.} \revc{For the cases where \rs provides a lower chained read percentage, \rs leads to better contiguity.
+These datasets are from larger genomes with lower sequencing depth.
+We believe that spurious overlaps are more common at lower coverage when using raw signals, leading to contiguous but erroneous assemblies.}

 We conclude that \rs generates useful overlapping information, enabling the construction of assemblies directly from raw signals. \revb{The assembly graphs generated by the \rs overlaps mainly provide comparable contiguity and accuracy compared to those generated by minimap2.} \rev{We discuss the potential next steps to enable evaluating the accuracy of these assemblies in Section~\ref{rs:sec:discussion}.}